North London New River Teaching Alliance

 About the course

-Alexandra Park School is the lead school in the partnership and will be co-coordinating the recruitment process.
-This will involve attending an afternoon at one of the schools in the alliance and performing a variety of tasks, including some or all of the following: a short presentation, a lesson observation activity, a written feedback exercise, a group discussion activity and an interview.
+Alexandra Park School is the lead school in the partnership and will be co-ordinating the recruitment process.
+This will involve attending a morning or afternoon at one of the schools in the alliance and performing a variety of tasks, including some or all of the following: a short presentation, a lesson observation activity, a written feedback exercise, a group discussion activity and a panel interview.
+You will also have an opportunity to tour Alexandra Park School to gauge how our students and staff operate on an average day.

 How school placements work